manuelbieh/react-book/hooks/hooks-api.md

 const memoizedValue = useMemo(valueGetterFunction, dependencyArray);
 ```

-The other Hook that's useful for hardcore **performance optimization** is the `useMemo()` hook.
-It works similarly to the `useCallback()` hook, however it does not provide a unique identity for the function going in, but for the return value from the function which has been passed into the `useMemo()` hook.
+The other Hook that's useful for hardcore **performance optimization** is the `useMemo()` Hook.
+It works similarly to the `useCallback()` Hook, however it does not provide a unique identity for the function going in, but for the return value from the function which has been passed into the `useMemo()` Hook.

 So this snippet of code: